 On December 17, 2010, we filed a Marketing Authorization Application, or MAA, with the European Medicines Agency, or EMA, to market Qsymia in the European Union, or EU, for the treatment of obesity.
-The approved trade name for Qsymia in the EU is QsivaTM.
-We have been invited to participate in oral hearings with the Committee for Medicinal Products for Human Use, or CHMP, of the EMA in September 2012, during which we expect to discuss the benefit/risk profile of Qsiva in light of cognitive side effects and increased heart rate and the design of a proposed risk mitigation plan to ensure access to the appropriate patient population.
-We anticipate an opinion from the CHMP sometime after the September meeting.
-If approved, we intend to commercialize Qsiva in the EU through a collaboration arrangement with a third party.
+The approved trade name for Qsymia in the EU is Qsiva.
+On October 18, 2012, we received the formal opinion from the EMA's Committee for Medicinal Products for Human Use, or CHMP, recommending against approval of the MAA for Qsiva in the EU due to concerns over the potential cardiovascular and central nervous system effects associated with long-term use, teratogenic potential and use by patients for whom Qsiva would not have been indicated.
+We have notified the CHMP that we will appeal this opinion and request a re-examination of the decision by the CHMP.
+If approved upon the CHMP's re-examination, we intend to commercialize Qsiva in the EU through a collaboration arrangement with a third-party.
 We also intend to seek approval for Qsymia in other territories outside the United States and EU.
-We intend to commercialize Qsymia in territories where we obtain approval through collaboration agreements with third parties.
+We intend to commercialize Qsymia in territories where we obtain approval through collaboration agreements with third-parties.

 Our drug, STENDRATM, or avanafil, was approved by the FDA on April 27, 2012, for the treatment of erectile dysfunction, or ED, in the United States.
 As part of the approval of STENDRA, we are committed to conduct post-marketing studies.
 In March 2012, we filed an MAA with the EMA to market avanafil in the EU for the treatment of ED.
 The approved trade name for STENDRA in the EU is SPEDRATM.
 In July 2012, we received the Day 120 List of Questions from the EMA.
 We are currently reviewing the Day 120 List of Questions which covers a broad range of topics including, without limitation, questions relating to clinical relevance in certain populations as well as questions regarding drug-drug interaction and pharmacokinetics.
 We are in the process of preparing our response to the CHMP.
-Avanafil is an oral PDE5 inhibitor that we license from Mitsubishi Tanabe Pharma Corporation, or MTPC.
-We intend to market and sell STENDRA in the United States and, if approved, SPEDRA in the EU and other territories outside the United States through collaboration with third parties.
+Avanafil is an oral PDE5 inhibitor that we have licensed from Mitsubishi Tanabe Pharma Corporation, or MTPC.
+Through collaboration arrangements with third-parties, we intend to market and sell STENDRA in the United States and, if approved, SPEDRA in the EU and other territories outside the United States.
 We are currently in discussions with potential collaboration partners for all stated territories.